The

 bassoon is a fascinating instrument, particularly for children.
 Who

-"Peter and the wulf" by Sergej Prokofjev or the indefatigable
+"Peter and the wolf" by Sergej Prokofiev or the indefatigable

-brooms from the "Sorcerer's apprentice" by Paul Ducas ?
+brooms from the "Sorcerer's apprentice" by Paul Dukas ?

 But

-why is the bassoon rather scarecly audible at music schools ?
+why is the bassoon rarely heard at music schools ?

 -